-- 43. Rehabilitation services, except as described in the Covered Services Sections.
-This exclusion includes: - i.
-Services or supplies provided to a Member as an Inpatient in any Hospital, Skilled Nursing Facility, institution, or other facility, where the admission is primarily to provide rehabilitative services; - ii.
-Services that maintain rather than improve a level of physical function, or where it has been determined that the services will not result in significant improvement in the Member's Condition within a 62-day period; - iii.
-Inpatient and/or Outpatient long-term rehabilitation services (i.e., services in excess of 62 days from the first date the Member begins such services); - iv.
-All Inpatient Rehabilitation Services for Pain Management and respiratory ventilator management Services. - 44.
-Reversal of voluntary, surgically-induced sterility, including the reversal of tubal ligations and vasectomies. - 45.
-Scholastic/Educational Testing, Intelligence, and Learning Disability testing and evaluations.
-These tests should be requested and conducted by the child's school district. - 46.
-Services or supplies that are: - i.
-Determined to be not Medically Necessary; - ii.
-Not specifically listed in the Covered Services Sections unless such services are specifically required to be covered by state or federal law.
-If such services are specifically required to be covered, Capital Health Plan will provide coverage on a primary or secondary basis as required by applicable state or federal laws; - iii.
-Court ordered care or treatment; - iv.
-Received prior to a Member's Effective Date or received on or after the date a Member's Coverage terminates under the Employer Sponsored Plan, unless coverage is extended in accordance with the Extension of Benefits subsection; - v.
-Provided by a Physician or other health care provider related to the Member by blood, marriage, or adoption;

-- vi.
-Rendered from a medical or dental department maintained by or on behalf of an employer, mutual association, labor union, trust, or similar person or group; - vii.
-For treatment of non-medical Conditions related to hyperkinetic syndromes, learning disabilities, mental retardation, or inpatient Confinement for environmental change; - viii.
-Supplied at no charge; - ix.
-For elective care, routine care, or any care other than Medically Necessary Emergency Services and Care for an Emergency Medical Condition, required by a Member while outside of the Service Area; or - x.
-For normal pregnancy and delivery outside the Service Area, unless the need for such services was not, and reasonably could not have been, anticipated before leaving the Service Area. - 47.
-Skilled Nursing Facility services not provided in lieu of hospitalization. - 48.
-Smoking cessation programs, services, or medications, beyond what is state or federally mandated. - 49.
-Sports-related devices used to affect performance primarily in sports-related activities and/or necessary to exercise, train or participate in sports, e.g. custom-made knee braces; all expenses related to physical conditioning programs such as athletic training, body-building, exercise, fitness, flexibility, and diversion or general motivation. - 50.
-Tobacco or tobacco related products. - 51.
-Training and educational programs including programs primarily for pain management, or vocational rehabilitation. - 52.
-Transitional living centers, non-licensed programs, therapeutic boarding schools, therapeutic group homes, community residential homes, and services typically provided by community mental health services program settings. - 53.
-Transplantation or implantation services, including the transplant or implant, other than those specifically listed in the Covered Services Sections.
-This exclusion includes: - i.
-Any service in connection with the implant of an artificial organ, including the implant of the artificial organ and a total artificial heart used as destination therapy;
+- 37. Rehabilitation services, including physical, speech, occupational and other rehabilitation therapy, except as described in the Covered Services section.
+This exclusion includes: - a.
+Services or supplies provided to a Member as an inpatient in any Hospital, Skilled Nursing Facility, institution, or other facility, where the admission is primarily to provide rehabilitative services;

+has been determined that the services will not result in significant improvement in the Member's Condition within a 62-day period;

+- c.
+Services for treatment of abuse of or addiction to alcohol and drugs; or - d.
+Inpatient and/or outpatient long term rehabilitation services (i.e., services in excess of 62 days from the first date the Member begins such services). - 38.
+Reversal of voluntary, surgically-induced sterility, including the reversal of tubal ligations and vasectomies. - 39.
+Services or supplies that are: - a.
+Determined to be not Medically Necessary; - b.
+Not specifically listed in the Covered Services sections unless such services are specifically required to be covered by state or federal law.
+Capital Health Plan will provide coverage on a primary or secondary basis as required by applicable COB state or federal laws; - c.
+Court ordered care or treatment, unless otherwise covered; - d.
+Received prior to a Member's Effective Date or received on or after the date a Member's Coverage terminates under the Employer Sponsored Plan, unless coverage is extended in accordance with the Extension of Benefits subsection; - e.
+Provided by a Physician or other health care provider related to the Member by blood or marriage; - f.
+Rendered from a medical or dental department maintained by or on behalf of an employer, mutual association, labor union, trust, or similar person or group; - g.
+For treatment of non-medical Conditions related to hyperkinetic syndromes, learning disabilities, mental retardation, or inpatient confinement for environmental change; - h.
+Supplied at no charge; - i.
+For elective care, routine care, or any care other than Medically Necessary Emergency Services and Care for an Emergency Medical Condition, required by a Member while outside of the Service Area; or - j.
+For normal pregnancy and delivery outside the Service Area, unless the need for such services was not, and reasonably could not have been, anticipated before leaving the Service Area. - 40.
+Sexual reassignment, or modification services, including but not limited to any service or supply related to such treatment, including psychiatric services.